sharetribe/flex-docs/src/docs/operator-guides-layout/search-page-layout-options/index.md

 listings on your marketplace.
 The listing filters are displayed above the listing grid on the left side of the page.
 This layout is excellent if your marketplace products or services are location-based.

+Only listings that are within the Map area that you are zooming over will be displayed in the search page.

 ![Map view option for search page layout](./map-view.png)